husseinmuhaisen/husseinmuhaisen.github.io/_posts/2023-03-25-The early AI Jailbreak.md

 </p>

 <p>
 It isn't clear how we are going to approach AI security just yet.
 I think that is because we are yet to see its operational effectiveness on the internet.
-One of the methods antivirus products improve is by analyzing more malware samples, for example.
+One of the methods antivirus products improve is by reversing more malware samples, for example.
 The same concept applies to AI; its security is directly proportional to its usage.
 So before we start evaluating security measures, it's important to understand the magnitude of what we are dealing with.
 </p>

 <p>